River and lake safety

-There are loads of fantastic places to explore in our parks, including lots of campgrounds that are on or near a river, lake or lagoon.
-The aquatic environment around rivers, lakes and lagoons can be unpredictable so please take note of these safety tips:
+There are lots of fantastic places to explore in our national parks, including campgrounds that are on or near a river, lake or lagoon.
+The aquatic environment around rivers, lakes and lagoons can be unpredictable.
+Please take note of these safety tips.

-- Watch water levels in rivers and dams as they can rise suddenly due to water releases from resevoirs and after heave rainfall
+- Watch water levels in rivers and dams as they can rise suddenly due to water releases from reservoirs and after heavy rainfall.

-- Beware of slippery banks or paths near waterfalls
+- Beware of steep, slippery or overhanging banks or paths especially near waterfalls.

 - If you get into trouble in the water, stay calm.
-Signal for help, then float and wait for help.
-Float with a current or undertow if in a river.
+Signal for help, then float on your back feet first with the current.
+Don’t panic.